New Photography Gear never made a photographer better, only imagination, hard work, practice and creativity can do

 Tripods, Heads, Gimbals and Drones

-I’ve recently acquired a Feisol tripod and absolutely love it.
 The Giottos MTL was a great studio tripod that served me well for ten years.
-The Vitruvium was the innovative tripod in its day and both of these have lasted me ten years.
-The Bushman I bought for 360 shoots and the Gorillapods for just in case scenarios.
-I’ve actually redeployed the Gorillapods now for video.
-They suit the DJI Pocket perfectly, really opening up the range of viewpoints quite dramatically.
+The Vitruvium was the innovative tripod in its day, and both of these have lasted me ten years.
+The Bushman I bought for 360 shoots and the Gorillapods for just-in-case scenarios.
+I’ve redeployed the Gorillapods now for video.
+They suit the DJI Pocket perfectly, opening up the range of viewpoints quite dramatically.

 You need decent tripod heads for stability.
-In the studio, my three-way Giottos Head was perfectly acceptable, but outside is a whole different ballgame.
-I bought Acratech heads recently for my landscape and panoramic photography and although they were expensive, it’s money well spent.
+My three-way Giottos Head was perfectly acceptable in the studio, but outside is a whole different ballgame because of the weight.
+I bought Acratech heads and a Feisol tripod recently for my landscape and panoramic photography and although they were expensive, it’s money well spent.
 I also use Kirk Photographic base plates and a Kirk L Bracket that fits the cameras like a glove.
 By far the best design I’ve seen.